What is a Journey?

 Best Practices

-- Use clear titles — Make it easy to identify each pursuit at a glance
+- Use clear titles — Make each journey easy to identify at a glance

-- Set due dates early — Account for review and revision time, not just the submission deadline
+- Set due dates early — Allow time for review and revision, not just submission

-- Break work into tasks — Specific, actionable tasks are easier to complete than vague to-dos
+- Break work into tasks — Specific tasks are easier to complete than vague to-dos

 - Keep statuses current — Move cards through stages as work progresses

-- Assign ownership — Every pursuit should have a clear owner so nothing falls through the cracks
+- Assign ownership — Every journey should have a clear owner

-- Use visibility settings — Keep sensitive pursuits private and share the rest with your team
+- Use visibility settings — Keep sensitive journeys private; share the rest with your team